incoresemi/uatg/docs/source/tutorial.rst

 .. code-block:: console

-  $ utg generate -v debug -m all -wd ~/myquickstart/work/ \
+  $ uatg generate -v debug -m all -wd ~/myquickstart/work/ \
     -ld ~/myquickstart/work/ -t -gc \
     -md ~/myquickstart/chromite_uarch_tests/modules/ \
     -dc ~/myquickstart/dut_config.yaml -af ~/myquickstart/aliasing.yaml

 - Here the ``-v`` option is used to control the verbosity of the log.
 Debug logs everything which will be useful in debugging the code.
-- ``-wd`` UTG will create the test files within this directory.
+- ``-wd`` UATG will create the test files within this directory.
   It will also create a `model_test.h` and `link.ld` file in the same directory by default.
 [REQUIRED]
 - ``-ld`` is an optional parameter.
 If not specified, the ``-wd`` parameter is